akhikhl/multiproject-git-gradle/README.md

 Then it iterates all projects described in [configuration](#configuring-projects), performs the following for each project:

-1. Checks whether the project has [examples](#configuring-project-examples) attribute.
+1. Checks whether the project has [examples](#configuring-project-examples) property.
 If it does not, the project is skipped (not built).

 2. Tries to perform "gradle build" in [examples sub-folder](#configuring-project-examples) of the project folder.